Federal Hall: Design and construction

-L'Enfant's expansion was characteristic of Georgian-style designs, although he used larger proportions, and added American motifs.
-An arched promenade was built through the street-level basement, with four heavy Tuscan columns supporting a balcony.
+L'Enfant's expansion, which took place between 1788 and 1789, was characteristic of Georgian-style designs, although he used larger proportions, and added American motifs.
+An arched walkway was built through the street-level basement, with four heavy Tuscan columns supporting a balcony.
 On balcony level, four high Doric columns were installed, supporting a pediment that depicted an American eagle with thirteen arrows (one for each of the original Thirteen Colonies).
-L'Enfant also created a recessed gallery behind the columns, and he placed decorative swags above the second-story windows.
+L'Enfant also created a loggia with a recessed gallery behind the columns, and he placed decorative swags above the second-story windows.
 The ground-story room for the United States House of Representatives measured 60 by 60 ft across and about two stories high.
-A smaller room for the United States Senate was on the second floor.
-L'Enfant's design influenced the development of what later became the Federal style.
+A smaller room for the United States Senate was on the second floor, and L'Enfant built a third story, topped by a cupola and hip roof.

 Usage

 The city moved all of its municipal offices out of the building in late 1788, but the New York Society Library's 3,500-volume library remained in the building for the time being.
-Work progressed quickly between September 1788 and March 1789.
-The building was renamed Federal Hall in 1789 when New York was chosen as the nation’s first seat of government under the Constitution.
+In 1789, the building became Federal Hall, the nation's first seat of government under the Constitution.
 The 1st Congress met there beginning on March 4, 1789.
 The first inauguration of George Washington, the first-ever inauguration of a President of the United States, occurred on the balcony of the building on April 30, 1789.
-Many of the most important legislative actions in the United States occurred with the 1st Congress at Federal Hall.
-For example, on September 25, 1789, the United States Bill of Rights was proposed in Federal Hall, establishing the freedoms claimed by the 1765 Stamp Act Congress.
+Many important U.S. legislative actions occurred with the 1st Congress at Federal Hall.
+For example, on September 25, 1789, the United States Bill of Rights was proposed in Federal Hall, establishing the freedoms claimed by the Stamp Act Congress.
 The Judiciary Act of 1789 was also enacted in the building, setting up the United States federal court system.